 Today, there are countless flights to Morocco from all over the globe, making it easier than ever to visit.
 But there is a more adventurous way to arrive in Morocco – by ferry!
 Travelling to Morocco by ferry offers several advantages, particularly if you want to bring your own vehicle along for the ride.

-In this guide, discover everything you need to know about travel to Morocco by ferry, including ferry routes, travel durations and companies
+In this guide, discover everything you need to know about travel to Morocco by ferry, including ferry routes, travel durations and companies.
+All the information is up to date at the time of writing, making it perfect if you're planning a Morocco vacation in 2025.

-If you're ready to book a ferry to Morocco, head to Direct Ferries, a trusted comparison site that lists all the latest sailings and prices in the one place.
+If you're ready to book a ferry to Morocco in 2025, head to Direct Ferries, a trusted comparison site that lists all the latest sailings and prices in the one place.

 If you’re embarking on a self-drive holiday in North Africa, check out my article Everything You Need to Know About Driving in Morocco.
 Looking to rent a car on arrival in Morocco?
 I recommend you rent through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.